awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-projects.md

 Create end\-to\-end ML solutions with CI/CD by using SageMaker projects\.

 Use SageMaker projects to create an MLOps solution to orchestrate and manage:
++ Building custom images for processing, training, and inference
 + Data preparation and feature engineering
 + Training models
 + Evaluating models
 + Deploying models
-+ Monitor and update models
++ Monitoring and updating models

 **Topics**
 + [What is a SageMaker Project?](sagemaker-projects-whatis.md)